 Don’t be fooled into thinking that abuse won’t turn into addiction because it can and does.
 Once someone becomes dependent on alcohol, it’s challenging for him or her to function without it.
 Eventually, alcohol addiction and alcoholism take a toll on health, family, job, and finances.

 The sooner you seek treatment for a drinking problem, the sooner you can get your life back on track.
-Being the healthy, happy person you deserve to be starts with a quality detox program.
+Being the healthy, happy person you deserve starts with a quality detox program.

 Start With Detox